luisraed/patterns-builder/README.md

 # patterns-builder

-Showing up the builder pattern in C#
+This is an small .net core console application to briefly show how the builder pattern hides the construction of a complex object from its representation.